eastend-street/codeo/README.md

 ## Upcoming features
-- Put mask on other movies, when a movie is selected
+- Put mask on other movies when a movie is selected
-- Make sort function by date, views, upvote
+- Make sort function by date, views, and upvotes

 <br/>